swashdev/redot-license-dialog/README.md

 Disclaimer
 ----------

-The Godot Unofficial License Dialog (GUiLD) **does not** check for compatibility between licenses and **does not** guarantee that you will be fully complaint with the licenses for any software you may be using in your project.
+The Godot Unofficial License Dialog **does not** check for compatibility between licenses and **does not** guarantee that you will be fully complaint with the licenses for any software you may be using in your project.
 YOU ARE SOLELY RESPONSIBLE FOR ENSURING THAT YOU ARE COMPLIANT WITH THIRD-PARTY SOFTWARE LICENSES!

-GUiLD **does not** include attribution notices or license texts automatically;
-it only pulls this information from the Godot Engine and from information which you yourself supply.
+The Godot Unofficial License Dialog **does not** include attribution notices or license texts automatically; it only pulls this information from the Godot Engine and from information which you yourself supply.
 Please read the documentation carefully so you know what you are doing.

-Use of GUiLD in your project may not in itself be sufficient in order to remain compliant with certain software licenses--some licenses will require more than an attribution notice and/or inclusion of the full text of a license with the software.
+Use of the Godot Unofficial License Dialog in your project may not in itself be sufficient in order to remain compliant with certain software licenses--some licenses will require more than an attribution notice and/or inclusion of the full text of a license with the software.
 For example, software using [copyleft] licenses such as the [GNU General Public Licenses][GPL] may require you to distribute your source code if you incorporate portions of their source code.
 Be sure to read the licenses for any third-party materials carefully before using them in your project.

-The author of this software is not affiliated with the Godot Engine project and does not represent the Godot Engine project in any capacity; GUiLD is not endorsed by the Godot Engine project.
+The author of this software is not affiliated with the Godot Engine project and does not represent the Godot Engine project in any capacity; the Godot Unofficial License Dialog is not endorsed by the Godot Engine project.

 THE AUTHOR AND CONTRIBUTORS OF THIS SOFTWARE ARE NOT LAWYERS AND ARE NOT PROVIDING LEGAL ADVICE!
 THE USE OF THIS SOFTWARE IN ANY PROJECT IS NOT